Most patients worry their doctors will give them crap. But the folks who see Dr. Neil Stollman are absolutely begging for it.

 The evidence to support vaginal birth and breast-feeding for microbiome health is strong and growing every year.
 But recently, scientists have found evidence mothers can also give their babies a leg up on microbial development well before they go into labor.

-Studies are demonstrating that a mother’s weight and diet, even before pregnancy, impact her personal microbiome, which in turn affects which bacteria she passes to her offspring.
+that a mother’s weight and diet, even before pregnancy, impact her personal microbiome, which which bacteria she passes to her offspring.
 An unbalanced microbiome can affect a woman’s metabolism, predisposing her to weight gain and passing that risk on to her child.
-The microbiome may be the reason parental obesity is one of the biggest risk factors for childhood obesity.
+The microbiome may be the reason parental obesity is one of the for childhood obesity.

 “You are what you eat.
 We can control what goes into and onto our bodies.
 The gut microbiome of mom affects the developing fetus.
 Bad nutrition and extra weight change the microbiome of the maternal gut and offer an unstable and unhealthy balance,” Rosser said.

 If you think your baby is protected in its walled-in placenta, think again.
 A study published last year showed for the first time that the placenta harbors its own unique community of bacteria, similar to those found in the mouth.
 The authors found the placental microbiome is affected if the mother gets an infection.
 It’s also linked to the risk of preterm birth, suggesting bacteria in the placenta may play a role in premature labor.

 Perni says doctors don’t have enough information to give women specific advice for how to keep their placental microbiome in ship shape, but research is ongoing.